rkharkar/pvwdc-videos/README.md

 ## Description of files in the Transcriber folder

 The **Transcriber** sub-folder within the python folder contains the script, helper functions, and files required to successfully run the script.
 Here is a list of the files that you should find there after running the installer script from the previous step.
 Other than any included movie files, they are all text files and can be edited using Notepad or Wordpad.
-However, they will be more legible and easier to work with if you use a dedicated text editor like Notepad++, Emacs, or Vim.
+However, they will be more legible and easier to work with if you use a dedicated text editor such as Notepad++, Emacs, or Vim.

- * transcriber.py - this script puts all the steps leading up to renaming the files together.
+ * transcriber.py - this script puts all the steps together.
 A brief summary of the main steps involved will be provided later.

  * helpers.py - this contains a list of functions that are repeatedly called by the main script.
 In general, these are mostly implementation details and will not require any editing.

- * dogs.json - a list of the dogs that the script might encounter in the transcripts.
+ * dogs.yml - a list of the dogs that the script might encounter in the transcripts.
 Dogs can have multiple entries if the speech recognition service transcribes their names in different ways.
 For example, if the name **Ugo** is transcribed as *You go* and *Ugo*, 2 entries will be required -

 > "You go": "Ugo"